1 IN 2

 • the most common type of ovarian cancer (about 90% of cases)

-• starts on the surface of the ovary (epithelium), fallopian tube or peritoneum
+• starts on the surface layer (epithelium) of the ovary, fallopian tube or peritoneum

-• subtypes include serous, endometrioid, clear cell, and mucinous
+• the most common subtypes include serous, endometrioid, clear cell, and mucinous

-• starts in the cells in the ovaries that produce the hormones oestrogen and progesterone
+• starts in the cells that form the connective tissue in the ovaries and make the hormones oestrogen and progesterone

 • may produce extra hormones, such as oestrogen